 - There is a new section in the Safari Zone that is accessible after the main story containing many previously inaccessible pokemon from the Johto region.

-- You are now limited in trading of pokemon during the main story. you can only trade pokemon within the Hoenn Dex during the story, and you can only trade with Ruby, Sapphire and Emerald.
-You are granted the National Dex on completion of the story.
+- The player is now limited in trading of pokemon during the main story.
+They can only trade pokemon within the Hoenn Dex during the story, and can only trade with Ruby, Sapphire and Emerald.
+They are granted the National Dex on completion of the story.

-- Also, you are unable to trade certain illegal legendary Pokemon (eg. Deoxys, Lugia, Ho-oh, Mew are untradeable if illegal, but Celebi still is), a feature carried over to Colosseum and XD.
-(NB: if a Pokemon is legitemate, there is no restriction in its trading)
+- Also, it is impossible to trade certain illegal legendary Pokemon (eg. Deoxys, Lugia, Ho-oh, Mew are untradeable if illegal, but Celebi still is), a feature carried over to Colosseum and XD.
+(NB: if a Pokemon is legitimate, there is no restriction in its trading)

 - Some of the berries have influence over the effort value points (or EVs) obtained through battle, and can reduce their number, in exchange for making the Pokemon happier.

-- You can now hold up to 999 of a particular type of Item in one slot.
+- The player can now hold up to 999 of a particular type of Item in one slot.

 - Deoxys has a New form, called speed forme, to add to its Attack and Defense Forms from FireRed/LeafGreen.
 It is only usable in Emerald.

 The Legendary Pokemon available without special events are: